jge162/verilog_compiler/.github/contributing.md

 - Use descriptive variable names and function names.
 - Write unit tests for any new functionality.

-Thank you for your contributions to Action-workflows Project!
+Thank you for your contributions to Verilog-Compiler Project!